 The Small Visitor Attraction of the Year Award is for visitor attractions with fewer than 75,000 visitors a year, including those that offer pre-booked tickets, museums and galleries, churches and cathedrals, interpretation centres, theme parks, historic houses, gardens, country parks, heritage railways and castles.
 It recognises those businesses which offer visitors an exceptional standard of service and an outstanding, memorable experience.

 South West Tourism Excellence Awards

-As winners in the Cornwall Tourism Awards we were nominated the 2016/17 South West Tourism Awards where we were competing against businesses from: Cornwall & the Isles of Scilly; Devon & Dorset; Bristol, Bath & Somerset; Gloucestershire and Wiltshire.
-We were overjoyed to win the Gold Award for Best Small Visitor Attraction in the South West to go alongside last years Silver Award in this category.
+As winners in the Cornwall Tourism Awards we were nominated the 2017/18 South West Tourism Awards where we were competing against businesses from: Cornwall & the Isles of Scilly; Devon & Dorset; Bristol, Bath & Somerset; Gloucestershire and Wiltshire.
+We were overjoyed to win the Gold Award for Best Small Visitor Attraction in the South West for the second year running in this category.

 BBC UK Animals Awards